geokit/geokit-rails/README.markdown

 ## IP GEOCODING HELPER

 A class method called geocode_ip_address has been mixed into the ActionController::Base.
-This enables before_filter style lookup of the IP address.
+This enables before_action style lookup of the IP address.
 Since it is a filter, it can accept any of the available filter options.